dimitarraychev/jira-amplifier/README.md

 ## Introduction

-Jira Amplifier is a Chrome extension developed to assist Helpdesk dispatchers in Jira in their daily tasks.
+Jira Amplifier is a Chrome extension developed to assist Helpdesk dispatchers in Jira in their daily tasks by making it easier to differentiate between English and German tickets.
+There's also a feature for highlighting tickets assigned to the layer 2 team.

 ## Features